 Dangers of not following the hunting season schedule

-For the animals, disobeying the hunting season schedules could lead to over-hunting which can then lead to reduction in the animal species.
+For the animals, disobeying the hunting season schedules could lead to over-hunting which can then lead to a reduction in the animal species.
 When people decide to hunt anytime they feel like, the animals can go extinct since they will be dying and won’t be having enough time to procreation and leave behind a new generation for the hunters.

 Benefits of following the hunting seasons

-While illegal hunting can lead to extinction, not hunting at all can lead to over population.
+While illegal hunting can lead to extinction, not hunting at all can lead to overpopulation.
 Hunting regulations bridge the gap between the two.
 Following the hunting seasons ensures that enough animals remain in the wild to enable procreation and increase in number without being too many.

 Some people may hunt for sport whereas others do it as a way of getting food.
 Following the season gives the latter group the opportunity to sustain themselves without getting into trouble with law enforcement.

 Following the schedules brings people together thereby improving and encouraging social skills.
 People come from different areas to participate in this activity.
-As the diverse group mingles, you can learn about different cultures as you have fun.
+As a diverse group mingles, you can learn about different cultures as you have fun.
 Rather than staying indoors, you can become more active by going hunting.

-In Alabama, hunting a deer with a firearm is open from November to 10th February, with archery 15 October to 10th February and with air rifle from November 12th to 16th.
+In Alabama, hunting a deer with a firearm is open from November to 10th February, with archery 15 October to 10th February and with an air rifle from November 12th to 16th.

-In New Hampshire, the open seasons for hunting a deer using archery go from mid September to mid December, with firearms 14th November to 9th December, and with a muzzle-loader from 3rd to 13th November
+In New Hampshire, the open seasons for hunting a deer using archery go from mid-September to mid-December, with firearms 14th November to 9th December, and with a muzzle-loader from 3rd to 13th November

 In Washington, the open season dates for firearms are 13th to 31st October, with archery September 1st to 28th, with muzzle-loader is 29th September to 7th October.
 Late open dates are 15th to 18th November, 21st November to 15th December and 21st number to 15th December respectively.
 The state of Washington has separate dates for the disabled, the elderly and the youth.